Our 50 States

 You will spend two days studying each state, plus two days on Washington, D.C, and two days on the five major U.S. territories (American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands.)

 The first lesson for each state introduces kids to a variety of places and topics important to that particular state.
 The second lesson features a song from that state's history and a story that focuses on a real person, a real family, or a real place that is part of the fabric of that state.
-Our 50 States includes MP3 recordings of all the songs in the curriculum, which you can download as part of your purchase.
+We have produced audio recordings of all the songs in Our 50 States, which you can stream or download as part of your purchase.

 For example, in Ohio you learn how a young farmhand discovered the spectacular Ohio Caverns.
 In South Carolina, you meet a Gullah family and learn about their faith in Jesus.
 You also get to hear a Gullah song.